 - Your system (ERP) must be able to change integrations without rewriting your business logic.

-Advantage of an ERP with multi-PAC integration: if cifraHQ already integrates with all three main PACs, switching providers is an administrative decision, not a months-long technical migration.
+Advantage of an ERP with multi-PAC integration: since cifraHQ already integrates both PACs, switching providers is an administrative decision, not a months-long technical migration.

-cifraHQ has native integration with WebPOS, Alanube, and The Factory HKA.
+cifraHQ has native integration with WebPOS, Alanube,.
 This means:

 - Provider independence: your company chooses the PAC that fits best - you won't be locked in.